Tomorrow’s Leaders Scholarship Program

 The TL scholarship program provides exceptional benefits for students including full coverage of all applicable charges for enrollment, tuition and fees, housing, a monthly stipend, and pre-academic training, if needed, including English language training.
 TL Students also receive leadership training including team-building, goal setting; time management; work ethics, public relations, networking skills and other related skill, and benefit from academic Advising, mentoring, and career services.
 Moreover, all students are required to engage in community service activities, voluntary work and public/private internships.
 All students are also required to attend one semester abroad in a US university.
 Each cohort of students is supported by a Student Life Coordinator to help students integrate into AUC and Egypt, and to provide with individual support towards their personal and professional development.

-As of spring 2017, 8 cohorts have been admitted to the TL program, with a total of 103 students from 16 different countries in the Middle East region.
-Countries include Morocco, Algeria, Tunisia, Libya, Egypt, Jordan, Gaza and the West Bank, Lebanon, Syria, Iraq, Bahrain, UAE, Kuwait, KSA, and Yemen.
-63 students have already graduated from the program and 31 students are currently enrolled at AUC.
+As of Fall 2019, eight cohorts have been admitted to the TL program, with a total of 103 students from 16 different countries in the Middle East region.
+Countries include Morocco, Algeria, Tunisia, Libya, Egypt, Jordan, Lebanon, West Bank and Palestinian, Syria, Iraq, Bahrain, UAE, Kuwait, KSA, and Yemen.
+87 students have already graduated from the program and 12 students are currently enrolled at AUC.

 The Tomorrow’s Leaders Scholarship Program seeks to support academically qualified, but economically disadvantaged students by providing a four to five-year academic matriculation, civic education and community service opportunities to secondary school graduates in the Middle East and North Africa (MENA) region.
 Tomorrow’s Leaders will create a strong foundation for a cadre of civic-minded, intellectually able, and professionally skilled university students, well-prepared to become future community and business leaders.